akhilerm/Infiny/README.md

 Need to implement fucntions for performing all operations on WhatsApp Web.
 Thus it can be automated.
 Fucntions like `send_message(content)` need to be implemented for sending messages.
 The current implementaion contains the code for this function
 Planning to implement the following functions:

-1.`select_contact(name)` for selecting a contact from the list. `send_message(content)` can be called after this fucntion to send message to that contact
+1. `select_contact(name)` for selecting a contact from the list. `send_message(content)` can be called after this fucntion to send message to that contact
-2.`create_group(name)` for creating a new group.
+2. `create_group(name)` for creating a new group.
 Members can be added after this function call.
-3.More fucntions need to follow for performing other fucntions.
+3. More fucntions need to follow for performing other fucntions.

 After completion, it is expected that,
 ```